Asif1310/BitCoin-Twitter-Project/README.md

 ## Executive Summary:

-“70% of the planet is covered by the water, the rest by Crypto enthusiasts”

-One only needs to count the number of crypto-related accounts on the twitter to verify the above statement.
-Via this project, we are trying to understand the mood in the crypto camp of twitter just before any major fluctuation occurs in the Bitcoin price.

-The general public considers it unsafe to invest in the crypto market because of its unpredictability.
-Hence, we aim to tackle this unpredictability by looking for the key words that are frequently used in the tweets posted just before the price fluctuation.
-We are also analyzing the sentiment of these tweets to see if the mood in the Twitter's crypto camp could be a good indicator of what's about to come next!

-This analysis mainly benefits the financial investors and the crypto enthusiasts in assessing the crypto market by looking at the twitter trends.
+Water, water everywhere, but the crypto enthusiasts are taking over the rest of the planet, one tweet at a time!
+We've counted the massive number of crypto-related accounts on Twitter, and it's no joke.
+So, we're diving deep into the crypto camp's mood swings to predict the next big Bitcoin fluctuation.
+The crypto market's unpredictability makes investing risky, but we're tackling it head-on by analyzing keywords and sentiments in tweets just before the price changes.
+Our findings could be the secret weapon for financial investors and crypto enthusiasts looking to ride the Twitter wave to their advantage!

 ## Statement of Scope